moondance-labs/tanssi-docs/builders/deploy/index.md

 **Just follow these simple steps:**

-1. Select and Configure Your Template
+1. **Select and Configure Your Template:** Select the appropriate template (EVM or Substrate) for your appchain and configure the basic settings, including project name, token symbol, and chain ID.
-2. Meet Minimum Balance Requirements
+2. **Meet Minimum Balance Requirements:** Verify that your wallet holds the required minimum balance of 100 Snap tokens and 70 Unit tokens to proceed with the deployment.(If you don't have enough balance, you can get it from in the dApp).
-3. Reserve Your Appchain ID
+3. **Reserve Your Appchain ID:** Secure a unique appchain ID on the relay chain to ensure your appchain is recognized and avoid ID conflicts.
-4. Generate Appchain Files
+4. **Generate Appchain Files:** Automatically create the runtime and configuration files needed to finalize your appchain setup.
-5. Register Your Appchain
+5. **Register Your Appchain:** Complete the deployment by registering your appchain on both the Tanssi network and the relay chain, making it active and operational.

 <div class="grid cards" markdown>